 LINES TERMINATED BY '\n';

-In this example, PARALLEL(4) specifies a parallelism level of 4, and DIRECT(true, 0, full) enables full direct load, sorts the data, and allows a maximum of 0 error rows.
+In this example, PARALLEL(4) specifies a parallelism of 4, and DIRECT(true, 0, full) enables full direct load, sorts the data, and allows up to 0 error rows.

 For more information, see Direct load.

-To enable direct load in an INSERT INTO SELECT statement, you must use the enable_parallel_dml option.
-The format is: /*+ direct(bool, int, load_mode)} enable_parallel_dml PARALLEL(N) */.
+In the INSERT INTO SELECT statement, to enable direct load, you must use the enable_parallel_dml hint in the format: /*+ direct(bool, int, load_mode)} enable_parallel_dml PARALLEL(N) */.

 Enable incremental direct load